 “Dear Emmaline, I’m registering for my wedding but my fiancé and I already have everything we need together and I can’t think of what we could really use, except money!
 But I know it’s not polite to ask for money as a wedding gift.
 Do you have any tips on how to ask for money instead of wedding gifts and suggestions for where to register?
 Thanks so much!”

+Great questions!
 Here is how to ask for cash instead of wedding gifts.

 1. Use a cash wedding registry.

 The first rule of thumb is to use a wedding registry that allows guests to give money as a gift.
-There are several reputable places to do so with one that works great for both traditional and cash registries: Zola.
-They offer a traditional registry paired with a cash registry for weddings, and they don’t collect any fees on the cash you receive.
-Start your registry here.
+There are several reputable places to do so with one that works great for both traditional and cash registries: Honeyfund.
+It’s my favorite.
+It’s a cash wedding registry that is great for asking for money as a wedding gift or registering for funds to go towards your honeymoon.

 You can get started here.